tomicz/unity-project-ar-pointer/README.md

 # About

-AR Pointer is a helper tool made for developers that indicates where the ARCamera is pointing in Augmented Reality.
-Most AR experiences at some point will require an indicator that guides the user on where to place content or how to navigate AR applications.
-AR Pointer is a perfect solution for developers who prefer rapidly developing AR experiences.
+AR Pointer is a software utility developed to assist developers in identifying the direction of the ARCamera in Augmented Reality.
+As most AR applications necessitate a guide to direct users on content placement and AR navigation, the AR Pointer provides an optimal solution for developers who prioritize the swift development of AR experiences.

 ### Requirements